deadlydog/deadlydog.github.io/_posts/2025-04-02-My-favourite-git-aliases.md

 Typing `git gec` will open the GitExtensions GUI for committing changes in the current repository.
 Again, this requires having [GitExtensions](https://gitextensions.github.io/) installed on your machine.

-I use this when I'm in the terminal and want a more rich and easy diff and commit experience than the command line provides.
+I use this when I'm in the terminal and want a more rich and easy diff, stage, and commit experience than the command line provides.

-__Tip:__ Again, if you prefer a different IDE over GitExtensions, you may be able to use it if it accepts command line arguments.
+__Tip:__ Again, if you prefer a different git tool over GitExtensions, you may be able to use it if it accepts command line arguments.

 ---